A Son for a Son: Plot

-At the Wall

-Jacaerys treats with Lord Cregan Stark to recruit the North for the Blacks.
+At the Wall, Jacaerys treats with Lord Cregan Stark to recruit the North for the Blacks.
 After Jace's persuasion and reflection on old alliances, Cregan pledges 2,000 men to Rhaenyra's cause.
 Their meeting is interrupted by a raven delivering news of Lucerys' death.

-In the Stormlands

-Rhaenyra flies to a small coastal village and upon finding Luke's and his dragon Arrax's remains tangled in a fishing net, breaks down in tears.
+Rhaenyra flies to a small coastal village the Stormlands and upon finding Luke's and his dragon Arrax's remains tangled in a fishing net, she breaks down in tears.

-On Driftmark

-Corlys meets Alyn of Hull, the sailor who saved his life during a deadly shipwreck in the Stepstones.
+On Driftmark, Corlys meets Alyn of Hull, the sailor who saved his life during a deadly shipwreck in the Stepstones.
 Corlys thanks Alyn and states that he is indebted to him, and also receives a small custom-made dagger that was meant to honor Luke's ascension to the throne of Driftmark.

-At Dragonstone

-Rhaenys returns from patrolling the Gullet to help enforce a shipping blockade of King's Landing.
+Rhaenys returns to Dragonstone from patrolling the Gullet to help enforce a shipping blockade of King's Landing.
 Daemon approaches and demands she accompany him to King's Landing to kill Aemond and his dragon Vhagar to avenge Luke.
 Rhaenys refuses, saying she only recognizes Rhaenyra's authority and that Rhaenyra needs time to grieve her son.

 Mysaria is arrested as a stowaway aboard a smuggler's vessel caught running the blockade.
 Daemon accuses her of treason for aiding the Greens during their coup.
 At a Black Council meeting, Rhaenyra returns from the Stormlands and demands revenge against Aemond.
 Jacaerys arrives shortly after, bringing news of House Starks' and Arryns' support to Rhaenyra and joins his mother in grieving Luke.
 Daemon offers Mysaria freedom in exchange for helping him recruit assassins in King's Landing.